 Solar panels or solar shingles are a great way to power your home with the power of the sun.
 Embracing solar-generated energy in your home can reduce the amount of electricity produced by intensive carbon-emitting power stations.

 Homeowners with solar panels and solar shingles not only save on their energy bills but are also given a $2000 tax deduction by the federal government.

-For tips and tricks on how you can make your home more energy-efficient and eco-friendly, give Turtle Roofing LLC a call today!
+For tips and tricks on how you can make your home more energy-efficient and eco-friendly, give Turtle Roofing a call today!